ryjen/ryjen.github.io/content/about/resume/index.md

 <h1> Robert Ryan Jennings </h1>

 <p>
-Programming enthusiast since 2000 with industry experience since 2007.
+Software enthusiast with industry experience since 2007.
 Graduated from the <a href="http://www.bcit.ca/study/programs/5500certt#courses">Computer Systems</a> program with distinction at the British Columbia Institute of Technology.</p>

 </div>